bsc-loca/SafeLS/README.md

 The Safe Lockstep (SafeLS for short) unit is a a RISC-V open source lockstep core based on Gaisler's NOEL-V core for the space domain, as well as its integration in the SELENE SoC that provides a complete microcontroller synthesizable on FPGA successfully assessed against space, automotive and railway safety-critical applications in the past.

+## Description

+The sphere of replication is at a core level, so the NOEL-V core and its signals are replicated.
+Then, the input signals are routed to the master core, while in the shadow core (the replicated core), the data will pass to staggering registers to desynchronize the cores to ensure that both of them are in different phases of execution.
+When the master core has the results, these are sent through the output signals to the staggering registers.
+Thus, the results of the master core are saved until the results of the shadow core are sent.
+Then the results of both cores are compared to detect any fault.
+The signal "error" will be activated if there is any issue.
+See the following figure:

 ## Reference
 If you are using the SafeLS for an academic publication, please cite the following paper: